I Fall to Pieces: Recording

-After listening to the playback afterward, Patsy realized that Bradley was right about the torch songs and she ended up liking the track, stating that she finally found her own identity.
-Subsequently, The Jordanaires became fast friends and part of Patsy's inner circle.
+After listening to the playback afterward, Cline realized that Bradley was right about the torch songs and she ended up liking the track, stating that she finally found her own identity.
+Subsequently, The Jordanaires became fast friends and part of Cline's inner circle.

 Release and chart performance

 "I Fall to Pieces" was released 30 January 1961, but upon its release, it was virtually ignored by all radio stations, both Pop and Country.
 However, Pamper Music promotion man Hal Smith had faith in the two songwriters and hired road man Pat Nelson to promote the single.
 Nelson's strategy was to attempt to explain to Country DJs that "I Fall to Pieces" was a departure from any of Cline's previous singles, and explain to Pop DJs that Cline was going to be one of the great new torch singers in the Patti Page or Rosemary Clooney vein.
 Soon, a pop radio station in Columbus, Ohio, began playing the single, and after finding this out, Bradley saw that the song was being fanned by record distributors across the country so much so that within four months, momentum was building on both the Country and Pop charts.

 On April 3, the song debuted on the Billboard Country chart and began the slowest ascent ever seen.

 By August 1961, "I Fall to Pieces" peaked at number one on the Billboard Country chart and reached number 12 on the Billboard Pop chart.
 The song was also one of the slowest chart descenders, as well.

 It was one of several Country-Pop crossover hits that Cline had over the next few years.
 As a result, Cline was able to prove that a solo female artist could have major hits on both the Country and the Pop charts.
 Later that year, she was acclaimed as one of the nation's leading recording artists, along with Jimmy Darren and Bobby Vee.
 In gratitude, she bought and had engraved a bracelet for Harlan Howard and a money clip for Hank Cochran saying simply, "Thanks for the Hit - Patsy".
 For the rest of their lives, it was the only token of appreciation other than a great recording that either composer had ever received from an artist.

 However, due to a major car accident in June 1961, Cline was kept in the hospital for two months, which cut into promoting "I Fall to Pieces".
-Therefore, by the time Cline had left the hospital, its popularity began to decrease.
+Therefore, by the time Cline left the hospital, its popularity had begun to decrease.
 The success of the song helped get Cline an invitation to become a regular cast member on the Grand Ole Opry in Nashville, Tennessee, one of the highest honors that could be bestowed on a country singer in the early 1960s.